matiasanu/videocallshop-api/README.md

 ## public tools and resources
 ### `BASE_URL`/videocallshop-api.json
-JSON with API methods definitions for `Advanced REST client` (https://install.advancedrestclient.com/install).
+JSON with API method definitions for `Advanced REST client` (https://install.advancedrestclient.com/install).

 ### `BASE_URL`/client.html
 Tool to enter in a waiting room as a client.